 Pilot disability insurance, also known as loss of license insurance, provides income protection for professional pilots.
-In the case that a pilot is disabled and unable to work, loss of pilots license insurance benefits provide income during the period in which the pilot is unable to work.
+In the case that a pilot is disabled and unable to work, loss of license insurance benefits provide income during the period in which the pilot is unable to work.

 Loss of license insurance covers most professional pilots including commercial, corporate, cargo, agricultural, and stunt pilots, among others.
 Pilot disability insurance is available to both individuals and groups.
-It covers temporary and permanent loss of pilots license, providing monthly or lump sum benefits depending on the situation.
+It covers temporary and permanent loss of pilot license, providing monthly or lump sum benefits depending on the situation.

 Who Needs Pilots Disability Insurance?

 - Commercial pilots